avaneev/a5hash/README.md

 use cases.
 The function's code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
-The provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but their use there is not recommended due to reduced performance.
+The provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but their use there is not recommended due to a reduced performance.
 On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are sufficient.